Glace Bay

-Glace Bay (Scottish Gaelic: Glasbaidh) is a community in the eastern part of the Cape Breton Regional Municipality in Nova Scotia, Canada.
+Glace Bay is a community in the eastern part of the Cape Breton Regional Municipality in Nova Scotia, Canada.
 It forms part of the general area referred to as Industrial Cape Breton.

 Formerly an incorporated town (1901–1995), the municipal government in Glace Bay was dissolved and the community was amalgamated into the larger regional municipality.
 Prior to amalgamation, Glace Bay had been the province's fourth largest urban area and the largest town in Nova Scotia by population.

 Neighbouring communities include Reserve Mines, Dominion, and Tower Road.

 History

 As early as the 1720s, the French inhabited the area to supply Fortress of Louisbourg with coal.
 They named the location baie de Glace (literally, Bay of Ice) because of the sea ice which filled the ocean each winter.
 In 1748, after the capture of Fortress Louisbourg, the British constructed Fort William at Table Head in order to protect a mine that produced coal to supply the Louisbourg garrison.
 The fort itself was a blockhouse, brought from Boston, with a palisade.
 When Cape Breton Island was returned to French control, Fort William continued in service until 1752 when it was destroyed by fire.

 More permanent settlement of Glace Bay probably can be dated from 1818 when Walter Blackett obtained a grant of land on the south side of the Bay.
 Coal mining existed on a small scale until the 1860s, when four mines were in operation within the future town boundaries.
 These included the Hub, Harbour, Caledonia and Glace Bay Collieries.
 The first large mine, the Hub Shaft of Glace Bay opened in 1861 and a total of 12 mines in Glace Bay were in operation.
 Following the formation of the Dominion Coal Company in 1893, the coal mining industry expanded significantly in what was to become Glace Bay with the opening of several new mines.
 In 1894, the government gave exclusive mining rights to the Dominion Coal Company.

 Small communities grew up around the mines and by 1901 they came together to form the Town of Glace Bay.
 At the time of incorporation, the population was 6,945.
 During the early 20th century, mining companies recruited in the American South for workers, attracting African Americans from Mississippi.
 By the 1940s, the figure exceeded 28,000 and Glace Bay became Canada's largest town (in population).
 At one time, the town had 12 collieries but none remains.
 Because of this industrial decline, jobs left and the core population decreased to 16,984 as of 2001.
 The city has been dissolved/deincorporated since municipal amalgamation in 1995, which formed the Cape Breton Regional Municipality.